fsprojekti/rack-warehouse-jetmax/README.md

   subgraph Raspberry Pi
     E[Sockets client]
     F[Control program]
-    B[Modbus client]
+    B[Modbus server]
   end
 end
   subgraph PLC
-    C[Modbus server]
+    C[Modbus client]
   end
     D---|Sockets|E---F---B---|Modbus|C

 style FF fill:#A2D9CE, stroke:#148F77
 ```

-### JetMax socket server
+### Socket server
-This server is preinstalled on the JetMax robotic arm computer.
-With sockets clinet it is possible to control robot.
+Socket server server is preinstalled on the JetMax robotic arm computer.
+With sockets clinet it is possible to control the robot.

+### Socket client
+Socket client application runs on RaspberryPi and connects with JetMac Server socket.

+### Control program
+Control program function is:
+* store state of the warehouse
+* translate messages between Modbus server and Socket client
+* moves robot to properly manipulate packages

+### Modbus server

+Modbus server application that enables communication with other devices via Modbus protocol.
+API of this communication is specified in communication section.

+### PLC
+PLC device is just an example of device that can communicate with the Rack warehouse device via Modbus protocol.

+## Communication APIs

+### Socket
+Specification of this protocol can be found at https://github.com/JetMaxRoboticArm

-### Raspberry Pi
+### Modbus
-Rasspery Pi serves as a middleware hardware that connects robot with the PLC.
-With robot it connects via sockets protocol and with PLK it connects via ModBus TCP/IP protocol.

-Modbus variables
+Modbus communicates via registers

 |Register|Type|Read/Write|Name|Description|Instructions|
 |---|---|---|---|---|---|
 |100|register|Read|slots|Current state slot occupation (masked 16bit integer)|slots variable is masked 16bit integer.
 Each bit represents one slot in a warehouse totaling to 16 slots